-You can configure apps to remember user data, whether by using the auth.getCanvaUserToken
+You can configure apps to remember user data, using either the auth.getCanvaUserToken

 API or connecting with a third-party platform.
-This functionality is typically used to make certain features and content available only to users who authenticate, or to only a subset of users.
-This page contains some guidelines for creating a delightful authentication flow.
+This approach can make certain features and content available only to authenticated users, or a limited subset of users.

 Authentication in your app's workflow

-There are many variations of authentication workflows, but some examples can produce a better experience for your users and, in turn, can lead to more usage of your app.
-For example, if your app requires the user to log in just so that you can see data about who is using your app, consider using user tokens instead of a login requirement.
+An efficient authentication workflow can produce a better experience for your users and subsequently lead to more app usage.
+For example, if your app requires the user to log in just so that you can see data about who is using your app, consider using frictionless authentication instead of requiring a separate login.

 Authentication workflows

 - All functions are available to the user.
-No authentication.
+No authentication required.

 - All functions are available to the user, regardless of whether the user authenticates.

-- Some functions of the app are available to the user, but they can still complete a basic workflow.
+- Some functions are available to the user, but they can still complete a basic workflow.
 The user must log in to use the other functions.

-- Some functions of the app are available to the user to test the app, but they cannot complete a workflow.
+- Some functions are available to the user to evaluate the app, but they cannot complete a workflow.
 The user must log in to complete the workflow.

-- No functions of the app are available to the user unless they authenticate.
+- No functions are available unless the user authenticates.

 Authentication and the Apps Marketplace

-An app can quickly and easily show its usefulness to a user by being promoted within the Apps Marketplace, such as inclusion in the "Featured apps" section.
+An app can quickly demonstrate its usefulness when it's promoted in the Apps Marketplace, such as being included in the "Featured apps" section.

 However, an app is not eligible to be "Featured" unless a user can test functionality before manual authentication occurs in the workflow.
 This means that only apps that have no authentication or those that include a timed or per-use trial can be featured apps.